 Cruise Ship Accident Claims

 If you’ve suffered any kind of injury while you are on a cruise ship that wasn’t your fault, you may be able to claim compensation.
-Our experienced team can provide you with a no-win, no-fee service.
 Talk to us about cruise ship accident claims.

 As making a personal injury claim for an international cruise can be complicated it is best to contact us as soon as possible after the incident.

-At Jefferies Solicitors, our experienced team are ready to help with cruise ship accident claims.
+At Jefferies, our team aee ready to help with cruise ship accident claims.
 Call us on 0800 342 3206 or get in touch online.MAKE AN ENQUIRY TODAY

 COMMON TYPES OF CRUISE SHIP ACCIDENT CLAIMS